Categories: Blog

 According to Casas Kismet, wellness retreat attendees typically value mindfulness, yoga, and holistic health.
 But what matters more is understanding why they value those things.

-Here’s what works: interview past participants.
+💡 Quick Tip: Interview past participants.
 Ask what scared them before they came.
 What almost stopped them from booking.
 What they wish they’d known.

 The answers might surprise you.